CHORIZOandBEAN/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 #### Are 32-bit servers and agents on Linux supported?

-No, 32-bit servers and agents on Linus are not supported.
+No, 32-bit servers and agents on Linux are not supported.

 #### Why does by Backup fail with a 403 error from Cloud Files when account has sub-users?